 MARKETING AND MEMBERSHIP COMMITTEE

-For more information on this committee, please contact Lisa Buddecke or Robin Collins.
+For more information on this committee, please contact Courtney Lewis or Robin Collins.

 The Education Committee provides input on conference speakers and training programs, and explores economic development certification courses.
 The IEDA Education Committee concentrates its efforts primarily on organizing and promoting the two IEDA conferences.
 The committee works to arrange educational, interesting and dynamic events.